kraglalbert/mcgill-swe-class-notes/COMP251-Winter2019/notes/5_Red_Black_Trees.md

 We define DELETE as the standard delete for a binary search tree followed by a FIX.
 However, we can also define a LAZY DELETE, which can be done as follows:

 * Instead of actually removing a node, simply mark it as "deleted".
-* Once 50% or more of the nodes in the tree are marked as deleted, find all of the non-deleted nodes with an inorder traversal in time $O(n)​$ and then build a new tree consisting of those nodes in time $O(n)​$, which is possible when the nodes are sorted.
+* Once 50% or more of the nodes in the tree are marked as deleted, find all of the non-deleted nodes with an inorder traversal in time $O(n)$ and then build a new tree consisting of those nodes in time $O(n)$, which is possible when the nodes are sorted.
 * It is sufficient to make the new tree a complete binary tree and make the leaves red and all of the other nodes black.

 #### SPLIT: